AndrewHaluza/strapi-plugin-auth0-admin-login/README.md

 - [x] Choose Admin Role for registered via such way

 - [x] Localization-friendly.
 Supported EN, UK and allows add custom translations.
-Localization key for roles `authzero-admin-login.role.$ROLE$`
+Localization key for roles `auth0-admin-login.role.$ROLE$`

 ## 🤔 Motivation

 The purpose of this plugin is to have a easy way to login users via secured Auth0 or register if it's new.

 There are no alternatives currently and customization of Strapi Admin side is quite hard.

 ## 🖐 Requirements